 // SSL certificate to the Curl bundle: best choice for security

-// See: http://curl.haxx.se/docs/sslcerts.html
+// See: https://curl.haxx.se/docs/sslcerts.html

 $apikey = 'my 24-character API key';